• Skip to primary navigation

 But, what’s unique about the PGA Championships is that they reserve 20 spots for PGA club professionals based around the US.
 Whilst technically still professional golfers, they are regarded as being at a lower level compared to that of the PGA Tour professionals in the field.
 The head professional for the host course is also invited to play, in what will often be the highlight of their career.

-The prize money on offer is substantial with $12 million up for grabs.
-The winner will pick up a hefty cheque worth $2.16 million for their work for the week.
+The prize money up for grabs is substantial rocketing to $18.5 million as of 2024.
+The last winner picked up a hefty cheque worth $3.33 million for their work for the week.

 The Host Venues